-Griffin Durham Tanner & Clarkson is known for its expertise both pursuing and defending False Claims Act (“FCA”) investigations.
-Griffin Durham attorneys have prosecuted and defended some of the FCA cases in the Southeast, totaling in excess of $100 million in settlements and judgments.
+Griffin Durham Tanner & Clarkson is known for its expertise in both pursuing and defending False Claims Act (FCA) investigations.
+Griffin Durham attorneys have prosecuted and defended FCA cases in the Southeast, totaling more than $100 million in settlements and judgments.

 How the FCA Works

 Created during the Civil War, the United States False Claims Act (FCA) remains the powerful tool it was designed to be.
 It’s a statute under which the federal government can reclaim funds lost to contractors (i.e. those who provide the government with goods and services).

 Georgia and 30 other states have their own False Claims Acts, modeled after federal law.

 Under the FCA, the government and/or whistleblowers can file lawsuits against those they accuse of defrauding the federal or state government.
 By law, any whistleblower suit will first be filed “under seal,” or hidden from the public.

 By keeping whistleblowers and their allegations anonymous at the start, the Department of Justice (DOJ) can then begin to investigate without the alleged violator becoming aware of the whistleblower or government scrutiny.

 Common (and Not So Common) Violations of the FCA